peymanabdh/woopl/README.md

 # woopl
-#Using this plugin, you can link the content of WooCommerce products
+#Using this plugin, you can link the content words of WooCommerce products

 #insert on setting as =>